KuangjuX/KvStore/README.md

-# KVDB
+# KvStore
-A Key-Value Database written in Rust from talent-plan
+A Key-Value Store Engine written in Rust from talent-plan